-The cash is grouped into level 1 and convertible promissory notes payable is grouped into level 2 as at March 31, 2021 and December 31, 2020.
+The cash is grouped into level 1 as at March 31, 2022 and December 31, 2021.
 The principal portion of the convertible debenture is carried at amortized cost.

 Financial instruments that are not measured at fair value on the balance sheet are represented by accounts payable and accrued liabilities and subscription received.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.